Noural06/llm-geographic-bias-mental-health/docs/main.md

 **Keywords:** large language models, mental health, geographic variation, health equity, natural language processing, rule-based NLP, fairness, socioeconomic context

-# Declaration {#declaration .unnumbered}

-I hereby declare that this dissertation is entirely my own work.
-Where the work of others has been used, it has been appropriately acknowledged and referenced in accordance with academic conventions.

-I confirm that I have neither copied material from another source nor committed plagiarism.
-I further confirm that I have not commissioned, fabricated, falsified, or otherwise misrepresented any part of this work.

-I declare that this dissertation has not previously been submitted, in whole or in part, for the award of any degree or qualification at this or any other institution.

-Signed:

-Noura Lakrimdi

-# Acknowledgements {#acknowledgements .unnumbered}

-I would like to express my sincere gratitude to my supervisor, Dr Giovanni Quattrone, for his guidance, constructive feedback, and continuous support throughout this dissertation.

-I would also like to thank Middlesex University and the Department of Computer Science for providing the opportunity and resources to undertake this research.

-Finally, I wish to thank my family and friends for their encouragement, patience, and support throughout my MSc studies.

 # Introduction